-summarizes adverse drug reactions reported at a rate of at least 1% in patients treated with adalimumab injection 40 mg every other week, as well as all doses of adalimumab injection tested, compared to placebo or methotrexate (Study DE013).
-Adverse reaction rates in patients treated with adalimumab injection 40 mg weekly were similar to rates in patients treated with adalimumab injection every other week.
-In Study DE019, the types and frequencies of adverse drug reactions in the 10-year open-label extension were similar to those observed in the one-year double-blind portion.
+Table 5 summarizes adverse drug reactions reported at a rate of at least 1% in patients treated with adalimumab injection 40 mg every other week, as well as all doses of adalimumab injection tested, compared to placebo or methotrexate (Study DE013).
+Adverse reaction rates in patients treated with adalimumab injection 40 mg weekly were similar to rates in patients treated with adalimumab injection 40 mg weekly were similar to rates in patients treated with adalimumab injections in the 10-year open-label extension were similar to those observed in the one-year double-blind portion.

-Table 3.
-Number and Percentage of Patients with ≥ 1% Treatment-Emergent Adverse Events at Least Possibly Related to Study Drug During the Control Period in Rheumatoid Arthritis Studies (Studies DE009, DE011, DE019, DE031, DE013)
+Table 5.Number and Percentage of Patients with ≥ 1% Treatment-Emergent Adverse Events at Least Possibly Related to Study Drug During the Control Period in Rheumatoid Arthritis Studies (Studies DE009, DE011, DE019, DE031, DE013)